Skills in Demand Visa

 - The visa application must be lodged with the Department of Home Affairs, accompanied by the required fees and documentation.

-The processing times for the SID 482 Visa can vary depending on:
+The processing times for the SID 482 visa can vary depending on:

 - The sponsor’s accreditation status (accredited sponsors often receive faster processing).